xiaoxiaoflood/firefox-scripts/README.md

 </details>
 <details>
   <summary>multifoxContainer</summary>

-  When Firefox introduced containers, I created this script to get some features that I missed from Multifox, the legacy addon that implemented "containers" years before Firefox having this feature by default.
+  When Firefox introduced containers, I created this script to get some features that I missed from [Multifox](http://web.archive.org/web/20170123193744/https://addons.mozilla.org/en-US/firefox/addon/multifox/), the legacy addon that implemented "containers" years before Firefox having this feature by default.
   Since then, Firefox has added some things this script had, so I removed them.
 But I still use it for two things:

-  - New tabs (Ctrl+T or New Tab button) inherits the container of current tab (except for Private Tabs).
+  - New tabs (Ctrl+T or New Tab button) inherit the container of current tab (except for Private Tabs).

   - The label in urlbar serves as menubutton to reopen current tab in other container.
 With left click, current tab is replaced.
 With middleclick, a new tab is opened without closing the other one.